winlum/wordpress-campground-finder/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =

+No changes required, just added an option

 = 1.1.0 =

-There should be no changes as only added options.
+There should be no changes required, as only added options.

 = 1.0.0 =